 locomotive had eventually to be run just as a powered chassis, without any superstructure.
 We were very pleased to see some of the Holton primary pupils who kindly planted trees for us in spring: we will invite them back next year, to see how their trees have grown.

 Lastly – it’s been said before, but needs saying again.
 First, the Trust has an overriding and (because it is a Registered Charity) legally-enforceable task: to restore the entire Southwold Railway.
 To those who

 still say it will never happen we say – it will if you help it to happen.

-And, second, if any reader of these blogs wishes to comment, then the proper place is online, using the “Comment” prompt which we offer.
+And, second, if any reader of these blogs wishes to comment, then the proper place is online, using the “Contact us” prompt which we offer on the home page.
 No comment will be censored (unless our legal team believes it to be libellous), although the Trust reserves the right to correct any errors of fact within such comments.
 No complaints (or, for that matter, praise) received by any other method will be accepted.
 Please feel free to give us as much feedback as you wish.